eulersson/notes/content/Projects/ESL/English Beginner Classes.md

 - White board and marker.
 - Sticky tape and cardboard.

+Digital Resources:
+- Anki Deck (Flashcard App)
+	- Anki allows creating one own's deck with any word, so the ones we accumulate in these lessons I'm dumping them into a public deck.
+	- With a projector it's fun because then a student comes in and types the name of the image that shows on he flashcard and it shows the letters you failed.

 ## Selection Methods and Reward System
 Sometimes instead of having to randomly select choices or players (which I struggle with) it's better to have some physical activity such as the ones listed below.